-Unfortunately, chemicals containing chromium 6 are useful in a number of industrial processes, which means that chromium 6 can enter water supplies through waste streams.
-Industries that generate chromium-6 containing waste include: steel production, leather tanning, textile manufacturing, wood preservation, and electroplating.
+Unfortunately, chemicals containing chromium-6 are useful in a number of industrial processes, which means that chromium-6 can enter drinking water supplies through waste streams that enter rivers and ground water.
+Industries that generate chromium-6-containing waste include: steel production, leather tanning, textile manufacturing, wood preservation, and electroplating.

 How Is Chromium-6 Regulated?

 It's not.
-In 1991 US EPA has set a Maximum Contaminant Level (MCL) for total chromium (all kinds) in drinking water of 200 parts per billion.
-The structure of this regulation makes no sense because it treats non-toxic forms of chromium in the same manner as highly toxic chromium-6.
+In 1991 EPA set a Maximum Contaminant Level (MCL) for total chromium (all kinds) in drinking water of 200 parts per billion.
+The structure of this regulation is flawed because it treats non-toxic forms of chromium in the same manner as highly toxic chromium-6.
 To put it in perspective, California (which has tighter regulatory conditions that the EPA) has set a proposed limit of 20 parts per trillion for chromium-6, a level that is 10,000 times lower than what the current EPA regulation is for total chromium.
 Part of the challenge in formulating a proper regulation is that advanced detection procedures and equipment are required to measure things at part per trillion concentrations.
-EPA officials plan to release data from a comprehensive 6 year study that examines the health risks some time later this year, and the multi-year regulatory/lobbying struggle to set a standard can then begin.

-No. The Environmental Working Group Report examined chromium-6 concentrations that were logged in publicly-available databases.
-There is no sudden rise in chromium-6, the media coverage is just shining light on an existing situation.
+No. There is no sudden rise in chromium-6, the media coverage is just shining light on an existing situation.

 What Can I Do To Reduce Exposure To Chromium-6?

-Unlike lead, which leaches into water from pipes, chromium-6 comes from the source water itself, so flushing pipes does not reduce chromium-6 concentrations in water.
+Unlike lead, which leaches into water from pipes, chromium-6 comes from the source water itself, so flushing pipes does not reduce concentrations of chromium-6 in drinking water.
 Boiling water also does not reduce/remove chromium-6.

 If you want to remove chromium-6 from your water, you need to filter it using a high end water filter.
 Filtration pitchers and common fridge filters DO NOT filter chromium-6 from water.
 A new generation of water filters that use chromium 6 removal media are extremely effective at filtering chromium-6 (and other contaminants) from water.
 Reverse osmosis is also a viable way to remove chromium 6 from water for people who are willing to accept the drawbacks, including low flow rate.
 We recently wrote a more in depth article on how to filter chromium 6 from water.